-Other noteworthy versions from the time include: pianist Martin Denny’s breezy re-imagining of the song from 1962; saxophonist Paul Desmond’s instrumental take, included on his 1964 album, Glad to Be Unhappy; and a cover by vocalist Sarah Vaughan, who recorded it as the lead track on her 1963 album Sarah Sings Soulfully.
-Spencer Leigh also mentioned in Frank Sinatra: An Extraordinary Life that “A Taste of Honey” was meant to be featured on a 1967 duet album by Sinatra and Ella Fitzgerald, which sadly never went ahead.
+There were many other noteworthy versions from the time — pianist Martin Denny’s breezy reimagining from 1962, for example.
+Sarah Vaughan recorded it as the lead track for her 1963 album Sarah Sings Soulfully.
+In Frank Sinatra: An Extraordinary Life, Spencer Leigh mentions that it was meant to be featured on a 1967 duet album by Sinatra and Ella Fitzgerald, which never saw the light of day.

-This version was released as a single and spent five weeks at number one on the easy listening chart as well as reaching number seven on the Billboard Hot 100.
-It quickly became popular worldwide, reaching cult status in Italy, where it was used as the theme song of a popular radio show broadcasting live commentaries to football matches, Tutto il Calcio Minuto Per Minuto (English translation: All Football Minute By Minute).
+This version was released as a single and spent five weeks at number one on the U.S. easy listening chart.
+It also reached the number seven spot on the Billboard Hot 100 and quickly became popular worldwide, even reaching cult status in Italy, where it was used as the theme for a popular soccer radio show named Tutto il calcio minuto per minuto (translation: All Football Minute by Minute).

 Like this article?
 Get more when you subscribe.